Summary

 Formatting percentages in Excel

 In mathematics, a percentage is a number expressed as a fraction of 100.
 For example, 75% is read as "Seventy-five percent" and is equivalent to 75/100 or 0.75.
-Accordingly, the values in column E are decimal values.
+Accordingly, the values in column E are decimals.
 To display these numbers as a percentage with the percent sign (%), the Percentage number format has been applied to E5:E15.

 Dave Bruns Profile Picture